NagoDede/MarkSpecs/README.md

 The _{path_of_schemdraw.zip}_ will be replaced by MarkSpecs by the definition provided in the Application configuration file.
 If you want to change the header file but also want to keep the way to insert the path to the schemdraw zip file, you have to use _{path_of_schemdraw.zip}_ keyword.

 ### Syntax
-MarkSpecs simplifies the syntax in regard of the Python syntax.
+MarkSpecs simplifies the syntax in regard of the original Schemdraw qyntax.
 There is no need to refer to the Drawing.Add() to build a schematic.
 The MarkSpecs syntax becomes more easy and straighforaward than the original Schemdraw commands as MarkSpecs will complete the description to get the Python commands.
 ```
 Resistor(d='right', label='1$\Omega$')